|2011-12||3||14||.176||1||6||.143||Four EIWA Placewinners|

 |2018-19||3||10||.231||0||6||.000||Three EIWA Placewinners, One NCAA Qualifier|

-Mike Rogers begins his ninth season as Franklin & Marshall's head wrestling coach in 2018-19.
-He has sent an F&M wrestler to the NCAA Tournament in six of his eight seasons in Lancaster.
+Mike Rogers begins his 10th season as Franklin & Marshall's head wrestling coach in 2019-20.
+He has sent an F&M wrestler to the NCAA Tournament in seven of his nine seasons in Lancaster.

 Under the tutelage of Rogers, Rick Durso '16 became the only two-time EIWA Champion in program history with gold-medal performances at the 2013 and 2016 championship meets.
 Rogers’ grapplers have accumulated 12 place winnings at the EIWA’s since 2011, including four in 2012 – which was the most since 1976 – and three in 2016.